TetraPlex-org/central/Documentation/applications to acclerators/EIC/short_application.md

 * Bachelor of Science
 * Masters of Science (Units)
 * Dean's Lister
-* Certified Scrum Master (obtained 2010 and expired 2012)
+* Certified Scrum Master (obtained May 2010 and expired May 2012)
 * [Author of one open source graphics library](https://github.com/TechnoTanuki/Python_BMP)
 * [Extensive industry experience spanning 20+ years in IT and academia](https://ph.linkedin.com/in/joel-alcarez-89331321)
 * Did a touch screen libary data kiosk while still an undergrad at university as a research project using Visual Basic 3.0 in the mid 1990s was also employed in the University Chemistry Testing Lab while doing undergrad as well as the University Computer Lab while in undergrad and while taking a Master's Degree (did not complete masters but earned units)